Delaware and Hudson Railway

-The Delaware and Hudson Railway (D&H) is a railroad that operates in the Northeastern United States.
-In 1991, after more than 150 years as an independent railroad, the D&H was purchased by the Canadian Pacific Railway (CP).
-CP, which would itself become part of Canadian Pacific Kansas City in 2023, operates the D&H under its subsidiary Soo Line Corporation, which also operates Soo Line Railroad.
+The Delaware and Hudson Railway (D&H) is a Class 1 railroad that operates in the Northeastern United States.
+In 1991, after 168 years as an independent railroad, the D&H was purchased by the Canadian Pacific Railway (CP).
+The Delaware & Hudson is a wholly owned subsidiary of CP, which would itself become part of Canadian Pacific Kansas City in 2023.
+CPKC operates the D&H under its Soo Line Corporation subsidiary, which also operates Soo Line Railroad.

 D&H's name originates from the 1823 New York state corporation charter listing "The President, Managers and Company of the Delaware & Hudson Canal Co." authorizing an establishment of "water communication" between the Delaware River and the Hudson River.

-Nicknamed "The Bridge Line to New England and Canada," D&H connected New York with Montreal and New England.
-D&H has also been known as "North America's oldest continually operated transportation company."
+Nicknamed "The Bridge Line to New England and Canada," the D&H connected New York with Montreal and New England.
+The Delaware & Hudson has also been coined as "North America's oldest continually operated transportation company."
+In 2023, the D&H turned 200 years old.

-On September 19, 2015, the Norfolk Southern Railway completed the acquisition of the D&H South Line from CP.
-The D&H South Line is 282 miles (454 kilometers) long, and connects Schenectady, New York, to Sunbury, Pennsylvania.
-The D&H South Line consists of two rail lines, the Sunbury Line and the Freight Line.
+On September 19, 2015, the Norfolk Southern Railway completed its acquisition of the "D&H South Line", which is 282 miles (454 kilometers) long, and connects Schenectady, New York, to Sunbury, Pennsylvania.
+The D&H South Line consists of three rail lines, the Sunbury Line, the Freight Line, and the Voorheesville Runner (former Albany & Susquehanna Railroad Mainline between Delanson and Voorheesville, NY).
 The Nicholson Cutoff is located on the Sunbury Line, which was the former mainline of the Delaware, Lackawanna and Western Railroad.